SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-database-for-mysql.md

 [Azure Database for MySQL](https://learn.microsoft.com/en-us/azure/mysql/single-server/overview) is a relational database service in the Microsoft cloud based on the MySQL Community Edition database engine.
 This integration helps in identifying slow queries, tracking database-level activity, including connection, administration, data definition language (DDL), and data manipulation language (DML) events.

-The below instructions applies to Azure Database for MySQL - Flexible Server as Azure Database for MySQL - Single Server is on the retirement path.
+The below instructions applies to Azure Database for MySQL with Flexible Server only.

 ## Log and Metric types